sinatra/sinatra/sinatra-contrib/README.md

 * `sinatra/namespace`: Adds namespace support to Sinatra.

-* `sinatra/respond_with`: Choose action and/or template depending automatically
+* `sinatra/respond_with`: Choose action and/or template automatically
   depending on the incoming request.
 Adds helpers `respond_to` and `respond_with`.